-Chuii Khim Chong, Mohd Saberi Mohamad, Safaai Deris, Yee Wen Choon, Lian En Chai
+Chuii Khim Chong, Mohd Saberi Mohamad, Safaai Deris, Yee Wen Choon, and Lian En Chai

-Artificial Intelligence and Bioinformatics Group, Faculty of Computer Science and Information Systems, Universiti Teknologi Malaysia, Skudai, Johor, Malaysia ckchong2@live.utm.my, saberi@utm.my, safaai@utm.my, ywchoon@live.utm.my, enrius@gmail.com
+Artificial Intelligence and Bioinformatics Research Group, Faculty of Computer Science and Information Systems, Universiti Teknologi Malaysia, 81310 Skudai, Johor, Malaysia {ckchong2,ywchoon2}@live.utm.my, {saberi,safaai}@utm.my, enrius@gmail.com

 Abstract.
-An improved differential evolution (DE) algorithm is proposed in this paper to optimize its performance in estimating the germane parameters for metabolic pathway data which is used to simulate glycolysis pathway for Saccharomyces cerevisiae.
+An improved differential evolution (DE) algorithm is proposed in this paper to optimize its performance in estimating the germane parameters for metabolic pathway data to simulate glycolysis pathway for Saccharomyces cerevisiae.
 This study presents an improved algorithm of parameter sensitivity test into the process of DE algorithm.
-The result of the improved algorithm is testified to be better than the other estimation algorithms.
-The outcomes from this study promote estimating of optimal kinetic parameters, shorter computation time and ameliorating the precision of the simulated kinetic model for experimental data.
+The result of the improved algorithm is testifying to be supreme to the others estimation algorithms.
+The outcomes from this study promote estimating optimal kinetic parameters, shorter computation time and ameliorating the precision of simulated kinetic model for the experimental data.